Lima Memorial Health System Logo

 Clinitest tablets are used to test how much sugar (glucose) there is in a person's urine.
 Poisoning occurs from swallowing these tablets.

-Clinitest tablets used to be used to check how well a person's diabetes was being controlled.
+Clinitest tablets are used to check how well a person's diabetes was being controlled.
 These tablets are rarely used today.
 They are not meant to be swallowed, but could be taken by accident, since they look like pills.

 Poisonous Ingredient